Patients want digital follow-up

 Since the disease can progress, most patients need long-term follow-up.

-A total of 242 patients from Diakonhjemmet hospital participated in the ReMonit study .
-All the participants were treated with immunosuppressive drugs, had low disease activity and little pain and stiffness in the back.
+A total of 242 patients from Diakonhjemmet Hospital participated in the ReMonit study .
+All participants were treated with immunosuppressive medications, had low disease activity, and little pain and stiffness in their backs.

 Randomly divided into three groups

-After drawing lots, they were randomly divided into one of three groups:
+After drawing lots, they were randomly assigned to one of three groups:

-1) Usual follow-up with attendance at the hospital once every six months.
+1) Regular follow-up with attendance at the hospital once every six months.

-3) Patient-directed follow-up, where the patients themselves decide when they need help from healthcare personnel.
+3) Patient-directed follow-up, where patients decide for themselves when they need help from healthcare professionals.

-At the very start of the study, all patients were asked about their attitude to digital home monitoring.
-A whopping 96 percent wanted this.
+At the very beginning of the study, all patients were asked about their attitude towards digital home monitoring.
+A full 96 percent wanted this.

-The patients in groups 2 and 3 regularly answered questions about complaints from the disease in an app, and we also examined whether the patients followed up the reporting, says researcher Emil Eirik Kvernberg Thomassen.
+The patients in groups 2 and 3 regularly answered questions about complaints from the disease in an app, and we also investigated whether the patients followed up on the reporting, says researcher Emil Eirik Kvernberg Thomassen.

 Self-reporting via app worked well for most people

-The patients in the groups for digital remote monitoring and patient-directed, remote monitoring downloaded an app to report data on disease activity.
+Patients in the digital home monitoring and patient-directed digital monitoring groups downloaded an app to report data on disease activity.

 They were asked to report either monthly or every three months for a period of 18 months.